 On 5 GHz airMAX, we can choose from 10 MHz, 20 MHz, 30 MHz, 40 MHz, 50 MHz, 60 MHz and 80 MHz.

 On both 2.4 GHz and 5 GHz, choosing narrower channels like 20 MHz offer better SNR levels and due to using less spectrum, are more efficient.
-20 MHz channels offers a good balance in WISP deployments, especially using PtMP systems.
+20 MHz channels offer a good balance in WISP deployments, especially when using PtMP systems.

 Once you go up to 30 MHz, 40 MHz and 50 MHz you start improve the link capacity, but due to the spectrum used, they are very susceptible to interference.
 This also goes for 60 MHz and 80 MHz.